yaqwsx/KiKit/doc/faq.md

 ## How do I run KiKit with KiCAD nightly?

 See section "Choosing KiCAD version" in [the installation guide](installation.md).
-However, at the moment KiCAD is incompatible with KiCAD 6.99.
+However, at the moment KiKit is incompatible with KiCAD 6.99.